Have you ever...

-As an adult, I've been drawn to teachers such as Martha Beck, Wayne Dyer, Deepak Chopra, and Eckhart Tolle.
+As an adult, I've been drawn to teachers such as Martha Beck, Eckhart Tolle, Abraham-Hicks, Deepak Chopra and many others.
 I ended up studying under Dr. Martha Beck, from whom I've learned incredible tools for increasing self-awareness and self-compassion, and ultimately earned my Master Coach Certification.

 Today, I help my clients to be bold and be SEEN.

 As your coach,

 We'll work together to clarify what you really want, create an action plan, and move you forward.

 I'll help you discover how good it feels to find and own your truth.

 When you are stressed, overwhelmed, and overworked, I guide you to see that there's another way of working and being.
 It doesn’t have to be hard.